GeOdette/MO-JO/README.md

-# THE NGS PIPELINE
+# THE MO-JO PIPELINE
-This pipeline is a snakemake execution of a bioinformatics protocol to process FASQT files
+This pipeline is a snakemake execution of a bioinformatics protocol to process FASTQ files

 **System requirements**
 - Linux distribution